loerac/plutus-pioneer-program/Week04/README.md

 1. Used for real world side effects
 2. Used for computations that can fail
 3. Used for computations that can fail with an error message
-4. USed for cumputations that can produces list of string as log output
+4. USed for computations that can produces list of string as log output

 How the bind works, it depends on the case.
 1. It is built in magic that combine the two plans that describe the IO actions